chantar2/p1xt-guides/job-ready-javascript-edition-2.0.md

 # Get Job ready - JavaScript Edition - Version 2.0
-A guide primarily focused on Frontend development, but including just enough of an introduction to Backend to enable an understanding of the "entire process" to prepare for productive entry to a Full Stack team as a confident and capable Frontend Developer.

 - [Tier 0 - Prep](#tier-0---prep)
 - [Tier 1 - Intro to Programming](#tier-1---intro-to-programming)